altancode/apex/README.md

 * Your current HDFury macros use the JVC picture modes (USER1, USER3, NORMAL, etc.)?
 * You prefer to use IP connectivity to your JVC projector rather than running a serial/RS232 cable?
 * You are annoyed by HDR modes activating or deactivating with seemly randomly delays after starting or stopping content?
-* Your JVC does not reliabily turn on or off and you'd like rock solid behavior?
+* Your JVC does not reliably turn on or off and you'd like rock solid behavior?
 * You are tired of hard coding 40+ second delays into your Harmony scripts in order to get the JVC to switch HDMI inputs
 * Your HTPC integration with the JVC is not cutting it and you'd like a robust solution to control the JVC